EdBarrancos/Sudoku/README.md

 The output will be in the same format as the one in the input. *Either in a matrix set up or all in a single line*

-Regarding the Input *Empty Cells in the puzzle should have 0's or other characters besides digits*
+Regarding the Input *Empty Cells in the puzzle should have 0's or other characters besides digits* *Please Leave no spaces between Cells*

 #### Available Flags